The Dresden Files: Graphic novels

-Midway through the production of Storm Front, the title changed hands from Dabel Brothers to Dynamite Entertainment, causing a long gap between issues #5 and #6.
-Artist Ardian Syaf left the project to work for DC, and Brett Booth was brought in to finish the graphic novel.
-Issue #6 was slated for May 2010.
+Storm Front was announced as the next adaptation in July 2008.
+The first issue was released in November; however, midway through the production, the title changed hands from Dabel Brothers to Dynamite Entertainment, resulting in a gap between issues #5 and #6.
+Artist Ardian Syaf left to work for DC Comics, and Brett Booth was brought in to finish the project.

-In 2017, a Dresden Files miniseries called Wild Card won the Dragon Award for Best Graphic Novel, and another Dresden Files miniseries called Dog Men won the Dragon Award for Best Comic Book.
+In 2017, the Dresden Files miniseries Wild Card won the Dragon Award for Best Graphic Novel, and Dog Men won the Dragon Award for Best Comic Book.